UKCSE15L/cse15l-lab-reports/Lab3.md

   	umark@Umars-Laptop docsearch % find ./technical -size +1M
   	```

 	Example 2: `find ./technical -size -1M`.
-This command will find all the files that are smaller than 1 Megabyte.
+This command will find all the files that are smaller than 1 Megabyte.This command is useful for recursively finding and listing all the files 	inside of a given directory that are smaller than 1 Megabyte

 	Output: (This is just a sample of the output as the actual output is too big to fit on the screen))